 Expected Results & Limitations.
 Some human genes are well-conserved and are expected to have yeast orthologs, but other human genes are not expected to have yeast counterparts.
 For candidate human DFHAA genes conserved in yeast, nonsynonymous polymorphisms (mutations with amino acid changes) will be searched in both human genomes and yeast genomes.
 It is likely amino acids changes in the same protein regions may influence protein functions in similar ways.
 Phenotypic differences associated with yeast nonsynonymous polymorphisms can offer clues on functional consequences for similar changes in the human orthologous proteins.
 For many of the candidate DHRAA SNPs, we expected to find at least one protein-coding gene at or near its chromosomal location, and we will focus on these protein-coding genes during this project.
 It is quite plausible that non-protein genes, such non-coding RNAs, may play a role in DHRAAs, but they will be pursued in separate studies.

-Aim 2.
-Evaluate a list of candidate human genes and examine their allele distributions in AADPs.

-This candidate gene approach is an alternative approach to the computational approach in the first aim.
-Our tentative list of candidate DHRAA genes includes MSH2, MSH3, WRN, SOD2, SIRT1, TOR1, CHECK2, CYP2D6, cytochrome b5, and p53.
-We will retrieve the polymorphism data in these genes from the dbSNP database (http://www.ncbi.nlm.nih.gov/projects/SNP/).
-MSH2 and MSH3 are known to cause the hereditary non-polyposis colorectal cancer, and a functional assay for MSH2 has been established in yeast [16].
-Polymorphism in WRN, SOD2, and SIRT1 have been associated with life history traits in humans [7, 17].
-Polymorphism in autophagy pathway is another candidate, because it is recently linked to human aging [18].
-One genetic polymorphism in cytochrome b5 has been reported to be unique in African Americans [19], and slightly higher activities have been observed in African Americans compared with Caucasians [20], although a causal relationship between these two findings has not been established.
-We will pay special attention to MSH2 alleles that are enriched in African Americans, because our BIO125 course, Molecular Biology and Genomics, has developed a functional assay using humanized yeast with MSH2 pathogenic alleles [16].

-As in the first aim, we will use ms and mbs to generate posterior distributions of both neutral and selective evolution for both human and yeast homologs, and the posterior distributions will be calculated using parameters S, D, and H. Given that whole genome sequences are available in both S. cerevisiae and S. paradoxus, we will also apply the joint coalescence and phylogenic approach to infer natural selection – a method that is recently developed [21].

 References